-Support election law reforms.
+Additionally, the Commission monitors proposed legislation regarding current campaign and elections laws and supports election law reforms.
 Elections issues continue to percolate through both the political and legal process.
 The Commission continues to support reforms including improving the public financing program; improving the campaign finance code to ensure that voters are receiving information about the identity and contributions of campaign contributors and expenditures, including independent expenditures; ensuring that changes improve the State's anti-corruption, anti-circumvention and informational interests, the Clean Elections Act and the Commission's independence; and improving voter access to information, voter involvement and voting.